Dragon-Software-Solutions-Project/DragonNECOCERT/README.md

 # DragonNECOCERT

 **Overview**
-This repository contains the source code for a desktop software application developed and owned by Dragon Software Solutions.
-The software is designed to support secure document processing and variable data printing operations for authorised printing press partners.
+This repository contains the compiled installer for a desktop application developed and owned by Dragon.
+The application is designed to support secure document processing and variable data printing for authorised organisations operating within controlled printing environments.

-The primary use case of this application is to facilitate the printing of sensitive and high-integrity documents, including certificates issued by the National Examinations Council (NECO).
-The software enables controlled handling of variable data, ensuring accuracy, consistency, and compliance with security requirements expected in official document production.
+The software is primarily used to facilitate the production of sensitive and high-integrity documents, including certificates issued by the National Examinations Council (NECO), and supports additional document handling capabilities such as PDF extraction and structured data processing.

+**Distribution Model**
+This repository provides access to the compiled application only.
+No source code is included.

+The application installs as a desktop tool and requires an active internet connection to complete its licensing and activation process.
+Upon installation, the software connects securely to Dragon Software Solutions’s licensing servers to validate usage rights before enabling full functionality.

-**Licensing and Usage**
+**Licensing and Access**
-All intellectual property rights in this software, including the source code, architecture, and associated components, are the exclusive property of Dragon Software Solutions.

-This software is not open-source and is made available strictly under licence to approved and authorised printing press organisations that engage Dragon Software Solutions’s services.
-Any use, reproduction, modification, distribution, or disclosure of this code outside the terms of an explicit licensing agreement with Dragon Software Solutions is strictly prohibited.
+The software is proprietary and is made available strictly under licence to authorised organisations.
+- A valid licence issued by Dragon Software Solutions is required to activate and use the application
+- Unauthorised use, redistribution, reverse engineering, or tampering with the software or its licensing mechanism is strictly prohibited
+- Access to this repository does not grant any ownership rights or permission to use the software beyond what is defined in a formal licensing agreement

 **Functionality**
-The application provides capabilities including, but not limited to:
+The application includes features such as:
-Variable data printing for secure and official documents Processing and formatting of certificate data (e.g., NECO certificates) PDF extraction and data handling utilities
+- Variable data printing for secure and official documents
+- Certificate data processing (e.g., NECO certificates)
+- PDF extraction and transformation tools
-Integration support for printing workflows within authorised environments Compliance and Security
+- Integration with secure printing workflows
+- Online licence validation and activation

+**Security and Intended Use**
-Given the sensitive nature of the documents processed, this software is intended to be deployed and operated only within secure, controlled environments by authorised personnel.
-Users and licensees are expected to adhere to all applicable data protection, confidentiality, and regulatory requirements relevant to their jurisdiction and operational context.
+Due to the sensitive nature of the documents handled, this software is intended for deployment only within secure and authorised environments.
+Users are responsible for ensuring compliance with all applicable data protection, confidentiality, and regulatory requirements.

 **Disclaimer**
-This repository is maintained for development and internal operational purposes.
-Access does not grant any rights to use the software beyond what is expressly permitted under a valid licensing agreement with Dragon.
+This repository is provided for distribution and installation purposes only.
+Dragon Software Solutions does not guarantee functionality outside of supported and licensed environments.

+Use of this software is subject to the terms outlined in the applicable licensing agreement.
+Any misuse or unauthorised activity may result in licence termination and potential legal action.